PiggyAwesome/Python-Rider-Game-Slots-Backend/README.md

 # Python-Rider-Game-Slots-Backend
 Backend for selecting a random car with slots.
-Intended to be similar to the slots in the mobile game "Rider".
+Intended to be similar to the slots in the mobile game ["Rider"](https://play.google.com/store/apps/details?id=com.ketchapp.rider&hl=en_ZA&gl=US).

+##### Fun 60 min project i did the previous day.

+## Config

 ```py